JuddCMelvin/Milestone_Project2/README.md

 - **Delete Games**: Users can delete games from their library.
 - **Edit Games**: Users can edit the details of their games.
 - **Review and Rate Games**: Users can add reviews and ratings to their games.
+- **Edit and Delete Reviews**: Users can edit and delete reviews of their games.
 - **Categorize Games**: Games can be categorized as currently playing, completed, or wishlist.

 ## Technologies Used